rsdoiel/rsdoiel.github.io/blog/2020/04/12/Mostly-Oberon-Modules.md

 Procedures, variables, constants, records (data structures) can be made public with this simple annotation.
-If we left off the `*` then we would not be able to use `HelloWorld` procedure from other module.
+If we left off the `*` then we would not be able to use `HelloWorld` procedure from other modules.

 Our second procedure is `AskOurName`.
 It's private because it lacks the `*`.
 It is invisible to `HelloWorld2.Mod`.
 It is visible within `SayingHi` module and we'll use it later in `Greetings*`.
 Before a procedure, variable, constant or record can be used it must be declared.
-That is why we most define `AskOurName` before we define `Greetings*`. `AskOurName` is in other respects very similar to `HelloWorld*`.
+That is why we must define `AskOurName` before we define `Greetings*`. `AskOurName` is in other respects very similar to `HelloWorld*`.

 ```Oberon